Teriyaki Chicken and Rice Casserole

 Layer your components thoughtfully, starting with rice, then chicken, vegetables, and pineapple.
 Pour sauce gradually, allowing it to seep through all layers.

-Teriyaki Chicken and Rice Casserole Recipe Pin it
+Teriyaki Chicken and Rice Casserole Recipe Save

 Teriyaki Chicken and Rice Casserole Recipe | kitchenscroll.com